General-purpose computing on graphics processing units: Register file

 GPUs have very large register files, which allow them to reduce context-switching latency.
 Register file size is also increasing over different GPU generations, e.g., the total register file size on Maxwell (GM200), Pascal and Volta GPUs are 6 MiB, 14 MiB and 20 MiB, respectively.
 By comparison, the size of a register file on CPUs is small, typically tens or hundreds of kilobytes.

-In essence: almost all GPU workloads are inherently massively-parallel LOAD-COMPUTE-STORE in nature, such as Tiled rendering.
-Even storing one temporary vector for further recall (LOAD-COMPUTE-STORE-COMPUTE-LOAD-COMPUTE-STORE) is so expensive due to the Memory wall problem that it is to be avoided at all costs.
+In essence: almost all GPU workloads are inherently massively-parallel LOAD-COMPUTE-STORE in nature, such as tiled rendering.
+Even storing one temporary vector for further recall (LOAD-COMPUTE-STORE-COMPUTE-LOAD-COMPUTE-STORE) is so expensive due to the memory wall problem that it is to be avoided at all costs.
 The result is that register file size has to increase.
-In standard CPUs it is possible to introduce caches (a D-cache) to solve this problem, however these are relativrly so large that they are impractical to introduce in GPUs which would need one per Processing Element.
-ILLIAC IV innovatively solved the problem around 1967 by introducing a local memory per Processing Element (a PEM): a strategy copied by the Aspex ASP.
+In standard CPUs, it is possible to introduce caches (a D-cache) to solve this problem.
+However, these are relatively so large that they are impractical to introduce in GPUs, which would need one per processing element.
+ILLIAC IV solved the problem around 1967 by introducing a local memory per processing element (a PEM): a strategy copied by the Aspex ASP.